MajorChe/LightMart/lm-README.md

 To solve this problem, we have developed - lightmart - a buy & sell marketplace specializing in NFTs.

-Lightmart's user-friendly interface takes away the learning curve associated with purchasing NFTs and allows the average user to easily purchase NFTs online.
+Lightmart's user-friendly interface takes away the learning curve associated with purchasing NFTs and allows the average user to enter the market.

 ***